uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_queue_cls/construct_destroy_copy.rst

     Constructs an empty ``concurrent_queue``.
 If provided, uses the allocator ``alloc`` to allocate the memory.

-Constructor from the sequence of elements
+Constructors from the sequence of elements
 ------------------------------------------

     .. code:: cpp